stashedUp/experiences/docs/Closing.md

 # Closing Statements

 - I see this as an opportunity to contribute to a forward-thinking company that is not only customer-experience driven but also engineering driven.
-- I’ve always enjoyed solving hard problems and <-> they solve hard problems.
+- I’ve always enjoyed solving hard problems and Apple they solve hard problems.
 That's the itch I'm trying to scratch.

 - Also, I want to be involved in something that would have significant impact on the world.
-- At <->, I know I will have the opportunity to invent something new that has never been invented before.
+- At Apple, I know I will have the opportunity to invent something new that has never been invented before.
 - With my drive and curiosity, I know I can bring your team to the next level.

 - The only thing that I truly lack is opportunity.
 If you give me that, then I promise you, you'll never regret it.